Thailand and Bali Experience

 Yes, there will be somewhere safe for you to keep your valuables at each location.

-If you’re booking option one, your last day will be on Gili Trawangan Island.
+If you’re booking the eight-day Bali trip, your last day will be on Gili Trawangan island.
 From there you’ll need to get a ferry back to Bali, and then a taxi to take you to Denpasar airport.
 It’s an easy journey, but your tour guide will be able to help you with times and bookings.

 More Eligibility & FAQ's